Sydney Lewis ’22

 Civil engineering major credits her faculty industry connections and experience at National SWE conference for landing hands-on internships.

-Sydney Lewis ’22, a civil engineering major with environmental engineering concentration and minor in psychology, has been grateful of her recent experiences since joining UHart as she prepares for another exciting internship this summer.
-The N.J. native is currently a shadow e-board member of the Society of Women Engineers (SWE) UHart chapter, a Customer Service Representative within the Center for Student Success, member of the LEAD class of 2022 cohort, a Physics Lab Instructor, and a member of the Ultimate Frisbee team.
+Sydney Lewis ’22, a civil engineering major with environmental engineering concentration and minor in psychology, has been grateful for her recent experiences since joining UHart as she prepares for another exciting internship next summer.
+The N.J. native is currently vice president of the Society of Women Engineers (SWE) UHart chapter, a CETA Leadership Society Ambassador, a Customer Service Representative within the Center for Student Success, a member of the LEAD class of 2022 cohort, a Physics Lab Instructor, and a member of the Ultimate Frisbee team.
 In addition, she is working on a semester-long research project for the Connecticut Department of Transportation on bridge conditions within the state.
 She also plays an active role in the American Society of Civil Engineers (ASCE) club and Tau Beta Pi, The Engineering Honor Society.
+Finally, she received the Dean of Students Recognition of Service Award in the spring of 2020 for her academic achievement.
 Her involvement in CETA and at UHart has paid off as she has made meaningful connections with her faculty who have introduced her to professionals from industry.
 Her club involvement has also given her the chance to network at different events across the country.

 Lewis chose to attend UHart for many reasons, but what has stayed true for her is the different resources and opportunities available to her at the University.
 She is still fascinated to be surrounded by people of many interests and majors.
 As a comprehensive and diverse University, Lewis has enjoyed meeting people from other Colleges and organizations on campus outside of her own program.